nevanscott/uxui0818/_homework/5-startup-matchmaker.md

 ---
 title: Startup Matchmaker
-assigned: Jan 6, 2015
+assigned: Jan 22, 2015
-due: Monday, April 28, 2014 at 6:30pm
+due: Jan 29, 2015
 ---

 Assignment
 ----------

 * Make a good-faith effort to get started on the Startup Matchmaker project.
-We'll work on it together in class on Monday.
+We'll work on it together in class.

 Details